 Sea turtles: November to February is turtle season.
 Four species of turtle breed along the Loango coastline, including the impressive leatherback.
 You can join one of the turtle data collection teams on nightly marches looking for nesting or hatchling turtles.
 Crocodiles All three species of African crocodile occur in the area and nighttime sorties can be arranged.

-The Evengue circuit – Mpivié River, St. Anne Mission and Evengue Starting at either Omboue or Iguéla, spend time at Evengue island and the St. Anne mission, which is the unusual setting of a spectacular cast-iron church designed by Eiffel.
-Part of the trip includes boating on the beautiful Mpivié , a black-water river with fringing swamp forest, slender-snouted crocodiles and interesting birdlife.
+The Avenue circuit – Mpivié River, St. Anne Mission, and Evengue Starting at either Omboue or Iguéla, spend time at Evengue island and the St. Anne mission, which is the unusual setting of a spectacular cast-iron church designed by Eiffel.
+Part of the trip includes boating on the beautiful Mpivié, a black-water river with a fringing swamp forest, slender-snouted crocodiles, and interesting birdlife.

-Bwiti dancing: Bwiti is a form of traditional Gabonese dance and you can partake of this unusual spectacle on a late-night visit to a typical local village.
-The spectacular fire dance is used to make contact with ancestors is an experience you will never forget.
-The sacred wood (bois sacre) called Eboga is eaten as a hallucinogenic.
+Bwiti dancing: Bwiti is a form of traditional Gabonese dance and you can partake in this unusual spectacle on a late-night visit to a typical local village.
+The spectacular fire dance used to make contact with ancestors is an experience you will never forget.
+The sacred wood (Bois sacre) called Eboga is eaten as a hallucinogenic.